Computer America: Distribution

 Historically, The Computer America Show has been more of a conventional talk radio program in which interviews and dialogue were conducted by phone and were audio-only.
 Switching to an internet distribution model has allowed the show to include a video component that has been used for on-air demonstrations and an overall more complete show experience.
 The audio is still broadcast live via terrestrial and internet radio networks, while the live video is hosted live on the show's website, and archived episodes are available through YouTube.

 Interviews

 The interviews typically run for the first hour of the program, with occasional half-hour interviews during the second hour.

 Show Staff

 Founder

-Craig Crossman is The Founder of The Show and is now retired.
-He still books the Show.
+Craig Crossman is the founder of the show and is now retired.
+He still books the show.
 Prior to hosting Computer America, he worked as a professional singer in Las Vegas and later as a manager of one of the early Apple stores.

 Host

-Ben Crossman is now the host of the Show, Craig's son.
+Ben Crossman, Craig's son, is now the host of the show.